rainlanguage/arb-bot/README.md

 # Option to filter the subgraph query results with a specific order owner address
 ORDER_OWNER=""

-# Option to filter the subgraph query results with a specific order interpreter address
-ORDER_INTERPRETER=""

 # Seconds to wait between each arb round, default is 10, Will override the 'SLEPP' in env variables
 SLEEP=10